awesome-inc/OneClickBuild/ReadMe.md

 - **minor**: Manually incremented for minor releases, such as regular feature implementations (backwards-compatible).
 - **patch**: Manually incremented for bug fixes or single and simple feature implementations (backwards-compatible).
 - **build**: Automatically set by the continuous build server ([Jenkins](https://jenkins-ci.org/) and [Appveyor](http://www.appveyor.com/) supported).
-- **revision**: Automatically set by the build process (client and server) to reflect the source code revision the build is based on.
-Done with [Gitversion](https://github.com/GitTools/GitVersion).
+- **metadata**: Automatically set by the build process (client and server) to reflect properties specific to the build (not the release!).
+Since recently, we delegated this to [Gitversion](https://github.com/GitTools/GitVersion).

-The first three version parts should be set in `GitVersionConfig.yaml`.
+When using git workflows like [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) or [GitHubFlow](http://scottchacon.com/2011/08/31/github-flow.html) then versioning is automated and you will almost never need to set a version anywhere in your project files.

+However, if you really need to, you can set the semantic version of your project explicitly in `GitVersionConfig.yaml`.
 See [GitVersion Usage](http://gitversion.readthedocs.org/en/latest/usage/) for more details.

 ### Including version number to your project

-Most solution wide settings for all assemblies are stored in `SolutionInfo.cs` except of the version information, which is integrated with [GitVersion](https://github.com/GitTools/GitVersion).
+Most solution wide settings for all assemblies are stored in `SolutionInfo.cs` except of the version information, which is included using [GitVersion](https://github.com/GitTools/GitVersion).

 After installing `OneClickBuild` you need to strip down your original `Properties\AssemblyInfo.cs` down to the following two default attributes: